When you need something comforting and quick, try one of these canned sweet potato recipes.

 Most people serve them as side dishes, but they have enough sweetness to serve for dessert, as well.

-When it comes down to candied yams or sweet potato casserole, there’s no competition.
+When it comes to candied yams vs sweet potatoes in a casserole, there’s no competition.

 Sweet potato casserole for the win!